 Canada’s wetlands are powerful ecosystems that support our way of life.
 Wetlands act as natural sponges that absorb flood waters.
 They capture and filter surface water before it continues downstream to rivers and lakes.
 They shelter hundreds of wild species, and the plants that grow in wetlands capture and lock away carbon, keeping it from being released into the atmosphere.
 Wetlands do all of this, but are being lost at three times the rate of forests.

-Our programs for landowners can help restore habitat and be part of a long-term management plan.Learn More
+Programs for landowners to restore habitat and conduct long-term management

 Nick Krete is restoring on-farm wetlands thanks to insurance industry support and private landowners' active participation.

 Wetland project updates will improve the quality of water that feeds into Lac Ste-Therese, in northern Ontario.